Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN-FAS Prototype and Experimental Results

 where $\mathcal{R}(\cdot)$ is the auto-correlation function, and $\sigma^2$ is the standard deviation used for normalization.
-Collecting all FAS port numbers into a set $\mathcal{V}=\{1,2,\cdots,N\}$, these terms in (\ref{eqn7-1}) can be expanded by
+Collecting all FAS port numbers into a set $\mathcal{V}=\{1,2,\cdots,N\}$, these terms in (\ref{eqn7-1}) can be expanded as

 where $h^{(k)}_{u,1}(j)$ represents the measured channel between the $u$-th Rx and the PRBFN-FAS at Tx 1 with its $j$-th state at location $k$.
-The average correlation by measured channels is depicted in Fig. \ref{System_Correlation_C}(a), where the correlation by radiation patterns $\mathbf{C}$ and ideal Bessel curve $\mathbf{C}_\text{obj}$ are plotted for comparison.
+The measured average correlation is shown in Fig. \ref{System_Correlation}, where the correlation obtained from the measured radiation patterns $\mathbf{C}$ and ideal Bessel curve $\mathbf{C}_\text{obj}$ are plotted for comparison.
 It can be observed that the correlation performance obtained through the communication system exhibits strong consistency with previous results.
-The deviations can be attributed to the non-ideal scatterings of the actual test environment \cite{PRA-FAS}.
+The deviations can be attributed to the non-ideal three-dimensional scattering in the actual test environment \cite{PRA-FAS}.

+The channel capacity of the PRBFN-FAS was evaluated based on channel measurements conducted at $K = 8$ distinct locations, each involving $U = 2$ users.
+The maximum PRBFN‑FAS channel capacity, $C_\text{FAS}$, is achieved when the selected state yields the maximum channel gain, by

+where $\gamma$ is the Signal-to-Noise Ratio (SNR).
+As shown in Fig. \ref{System_Capacity_Outage}(a), the results indicate that the data transmission performance of the PRBFN-FAS closely approaches that of ideal FAS with the same parameters.